 - Natural Lighting When Possible:

 Generally, I only use artificial lighting when I think I have no choice.
-Besides, on-camera flash should be avoided when possible because it makes images look staged.
-Off camera flash is far better.
+Besides, an on-camera flash should be avoided when possible because it makes images look staged.
+Off-camera flash is far better.
 But still, natural lighting I find gives the best results under normal circumstances.